Preparing for the French B1 Level Exam: A Comprehensive Guide

 3 Is it really important to have a DELF B1?

-Depends on your requirement, If you are learning it for a hobby not required, If it is for University admission or if Work depends upon the university or employer
+It depends on your requirement If you are learning it for a hobby that is not required, If it is for University admission, or if Work depends upon the university or employer

 4 Can I go from B1 to B2 in French in 3 months?